 How to Make a Knit Fabric Headband Without Elastic

-Begin by cutting a single piece of fabric the full width of your fabric.
+Begin this how to make a knit fabric headband tutorial by cutting a single piece of fabric the full width of your fabric.
 Use a measuring tape to determine the length by measuring the wearer’s head.
 Then add 1/2″ inch for the seam allowance.

 Now fold the fabric in half lengthwise with right sides together and pin to hold.